 “Short” hardly means “easy.”
 The word limits often make writing compelling responses far more challenging.
 Here are a few general tips:

 - Activate!
 Using active verbs, recast as many passive voice sentences into active voice as possible.
-Passive voice introduces inefficiency into writing.
+The passive voice introduces inefficiency into writing.

 - Cut redundancies.
 Essays within the application need to complement each other, and candidates may need to express some points in longer essays or interviews because no room exists within short-answer word limits.

-- Ruthlessly edit for economy.
+- Ruthlessly edited for the economy.
 Effective editing can often shorten essays by as much as 50 percent.
 Candidates without college or graduate training in advanced expository writing or editing may need to work with an admission consultant or a professional editor to achieve this result.

 Case Study: UNC Kenan-Flagler Business School 2018-2019 Short-Answer MBA Essays

 Please respond to the questions below that will assist us in learning more about you: